 Why use a cushion between the legs during pregnancy?

 You can start sleeping with a pregnancy pillow from the 6th or 7th month.
-As soon as the weight and size of your belly prevent you from finding a comfortable sleeping position, consider using this type of pillow to help you settle in.
+As soon as the weight and size of your belly prevent you from finding a comfortable sleeping position, consider using this type of cushion to help you settle in.